joeyguerra/juphjacs/README.md

 - On bootup
  - Read all markdown files
   - transform to HTML
-  - Compile and execute the scripts
+  - import any same named javascript files for the context
   - Run through templating engine
   - Write output to _site
  - Read all the pages
-  - Compile and execute the scripts
+  - import any same named javascript files for the context
   - Run through templating engine
   - Write output to _site
 - On request
- - if URI exists as file, pipe file to response
  - Lookup URI in Route table and run through templating engine if there's a match
+ - if no route is found and URI exists as file, pipe file to response
    - Send output back in response
-   - Save HTML file to wwww
+   - Save HTML file to _site
 - On socket (file has changed)
  - Lookup URI in Route table and run through templating engine if there's a match
   - Send output back in connection
+  - Save HTML file to _site
+ - if no route is found and file exists
+  - Render page
+  - Send output back in connection
-  - Save HTML file to www
+  - Save HTML file to _site
+- HotReload uses morphdom to diff the DOM for hot-reloading